fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 Configuration above basically tells Apache to give any request to *.cgi file to be handled by `mod_fcgid` module (identified by `fcgid-script` handler).
+You need to enable `mod_rewrite` module too, otherwise routing will not work.

 ## Nginx